Cicely Mary Barker: Early life

-Fairy Art
+Fairy art

 Cicely was also influenced by the huge popular interest in fairies which developed from the Victorian enthusiasm for fairy stories and was epitomised by the immense popularity of J. M. Barrie's Peter Pan in the early part of the 20th century.
 Published in 1923, Flower Fairies of the Spring was well received by a post-industrial, war-weary public who were charmed by her vision of hope and innocence, which seemed to evoke a less aggressively modern world.

 Queen Mary did much to encourage the vogue for fairy paintings during the 1920s by frequently sending postcards depicting fairies to her friends.
 This popularity saw the publication of Cicely Mary Barker's Elves and Fairies postcards in 1918.

-Cicely Mary Barker always used real-life models for her paintings.
+Barker always used real-life models for her paintings.
 Most of the models came from the kindergarten her sister Dorothy ran in the back room of the house in which they lived.
 She also painted the children and relatives.
 One of her models was Gladys Tidy, the young girl who came to the house every Saturday to do the household work.

-Cicely always asked the child model to hold the flower, twig or blossom of a particular fairy, for she wanted to be sure of the accuracy of her depiction of the shape, texture and form of the plant.
+Barker always asked the child model to hold the flower, twig or blossom of a particular fairy, for she wanted to be sure of the accuracy of her depiction of the shape, texture and form of the plant.
 Her only alteration was to the size, she enlarged the flower to make it the same size as the child.

-Cicely's flowers are always botanically accurate.
+Her flowers are always botanically accurate.
 If she could not find a flower close at hand, she enlisted the help of staff at Kew Gardens, who would often visit with specimens for her to paint.
-In a foreword to one of her early editions, she wrote that she had drawn all the plants and flowers very carefully from real ones and everything was as true as she could make it, that she had, however, never seen a fairy.
-Even though she hadn't seen one, if you really believe you can see a fairy.
-And i know that i really believe.
+She wrote in the foreword to Flower Fairies of the Wayside: